 A sold-link Oyster bracelet in 904L stainless steel completes the package, with polished center links and satin-finished outer links.
 The improved Oysterlock safety clasp, another patented Rolex development, has a security system to prevent accidental opening and also contains the Easylink quick-extension technology, which lets the wearer easily increase the bracelet length by about 5 mm.
-According to Rolex, the new Oyster Perpetual Yacht-Master will be available in the fall; the U.S. price has yet to be determined.
+Technical specs for the Rolex Oyster Perpetual Yacht-Master (retail price: $11,550) can be found below the photo.

 Rolex manufacture Caliber 3135, bidirectional self-winding via perpetual rotor; COSC-certified chronometer; 31 jewels; frequency = 28,800 vph (4 Hz); Paramagnetic blue Parachrom hairspring with Breguet overcoil; large balance wheel with variable inertia;h igh-precision regulating via four gold Microstella nuts; traversing balance bridge

 Central hour, minute and seconds hands; instantaneous date at 3 o’clock with quick setting; stop-seconds function for precise time setting